Kineta to Present at 22nd Annual Needham Healthcare Conference

-/EIN News/ -- SEATTLE, April 03, 2023 (GLOBE NEWSWIRE) -- Kineta, Inc. (Nasdaq: KA), a clinical-stage biotechnology company focused on the development of novel immunotherapies in oncology that address cancer immune resistance, announced today that Shawn Iadonato, Ph.D., CEO will present at the 22nd Annual Needham Healthcare Conference, being held virtually from April 17-20, 2023.
+SEATTLE, April 03, 2023 (GLOBE NEWSWIRE) -- Kineta, Inc. KA, a clinical-stage biotechnology company focused on the development of novel immunotherapies in oncology that address cancer immune resistance, announced today that Shawn Iadonato, Ph.D., CEO will present at the 22nd Annual Needham Healthcare Conference, being held virtually from April 17-20, 2023.
 Company management will also be available for virtual one-on-one meetings.

 Event: 22nd Annual Needham Virtual Healthcare Conference